 Premenstrual Syndrome (PMS)

 PMS is a complex health concern.
-Around 20%-30% of menstruating women are believed to suffer from PMS.
+A significant portion of menstruating women are believed to suffer from PMS.

 - PMS usually occurs in women in their fourth and fifth decades of life (aged 30-49 years).
 For a small number of women, it can be severely incapacitating.
 A woman who has had a hysterectomy (removal of the uterus) may still experience PMS if at least one ovary remains.

 - Because many different processes may contribute to PMS, methods of treatment vary widely and can include medical and alternative approaches.
 Surgery is a last resort.